kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/get_accesses_per_pas.png

-For example, if a Week Access in passage with id = 5 and person with id = 8 should be edited from the Passage -> Person screen, the highlithed information of the GET response should be used to fill the information of the Edit Access window:
+For example, if a Week Access in door with id = 5 and person with id = 8 should be edited from the Door -> Person screen, the highlithed information of the GET response should be used to fill the information of the Edit Access window:

 **Method:** GET